Hurricane Michael makes landfall on Florida Panhandle as 'extremely dangerous' Category 4 storm

 The governor also tweeted photos of supplies ready to be disbursed to those affected by Hurricane Michael.

-More than 192,000 accounts in Florida had lost power as a result of the storm, according to a report from the state's Division of Emergency Management Twitter.
+More than 388,000 accounts in Florida had lost power as a result of the storm, according to a report tweeted by the state's Division of Emergency Management.
 Scott wrote that utility company personnel was at the ready and restoring power was "a top priority."

 "Utility companies have nearly 19,000 personnel staged to begin power restoration," he tweeted.
 "Getting power back on is absolutely critical to our recovery and response efforts- this is a top priority."